 - Metals can be recycled almost indefinitely without losing any of their properties

-- Recycling scrap metal has many environmental benefits and diverts material from landfills
+- Recycling scrap metal has many environmental benefits and diverts material from landfills (we divert 740,000 tonnes of metals annually from NZ's landfills)

 - Almost all metal products (not just aluminium cans!) can be recycled in some way